 The credit card system is based on the credit worthiness of the user where the card issuer provides a revolving line of credit to the user.
 This means that the user is effectively spending the issuer’s money.

 The card issuer is the bank or institution to which a user will apply for a card.
-You can read more here to find out about the issuers and their terms and conditions.

 The debit card system is based on the account holder’s personal account details.
 While there are some subtle differences, a debit card is best understood as a form of advanced ATM card.